Developer

 ├─ tooltip (string) [Optional]

-Both the propertyKey and the searchAlias must be globally unique.
-Prefixing it with a unique representation for your Forge app is the best way to ensure this.
+The propertyKey and the searchAlias must both be globally unique.
+Prefixing both with a unique representation for your Forge app is the best way to ensure this.

 Properties